Genovese Basil

 Sweet Basil v Genovese Basil

-If you buy basil in a shop in the UK then you will most likely get either sweet or genovese basil. (very often called the same)
+If you buy basil in a shop then you will most likely get either sweet or Genovese basil. (very often called the same)

 However, even these 2 European varieties are different.